300+ Black Friday sales you can shop right now: Amazon, Best Buy, Target and more | CNN Underscored

 • Satechi: Get 20% off orders up to $75 with the code BFCM20, 25% off orders up to $150 with the code BFCM25 and 30% off orders over $150 with the code BFCM30.

-• Speck: Get 25% off a variety of bestselling cases and more.
+• Speck: Get 40% off on a variety of cases and accessories.

 • Sony: Save up to $800 on cameras and lenses, up to $1,000 on smart TVs and up to $120 on audio products.